I have observed the misery of my people . . . ;

 Similarly, Catholic priests should desist from alarming women like Janet with the absolutely false notion that using birth control pills can kill unborn babies.
 A few years back, Catholic priests decided to stop alarming new mothers with the threat that, if their babies died prior to being baptized, these innocents would not be able to go to heaven (and would have to settle for ending up in Limbo).
 This theological judgment was examined and, in due course, considered unwarranted.

 In like fashion, for hundreds of years, withdrawal of the penis just prior to orgasm (coitus interruptus) was condemned as mortally sinful since it was “a sin against nature” to spill the male seed (semen) on the ground where it would die.
 Before the discovery of the female ovum in 1827 by Karl Ernst von Baer, dispersion of male seed was condemned as destroying potential embryos and, therefore, confused with abortion in traditional moral theology.
 This theological judgment was examined and, in due course, considered unwarranted.
-Early withdrawal is sometimes still morally condemned out of habit in many circles, but today it is entirely unwarranted to imagine that early withdrawal produces “abortions.”
+Early withdrawal is sometimes still morally condemned out of habit in many circles, but today it is entirely unwarranted to imagine that early withdrawal produces what we know today as “abortions.”

 Susan Warhus, M.D, “Do Birth Control Pills Cause Abortions?
 An Ob-Gyn’s Take” (2013)